Finance and Budgets

 All Societies and Sports Teams should consider the benefits to their members in everything they do, even when it comes to finances.

 We get a budget for all sports teams for each academic year.
-At the beginning of each year each sports team should meet with the Activities and Events Coordinator to discuss their spending.
+At the beginning of each year at the first Captains forum the available funding for sports after the necessary affiliations, league entries, court and pitch bookings and any other fees have been removed.

-No more money will be awarded to a team, so it is important to keep track of costs and stay within budget!
+No further SU money will be awarded to a team, so it is important to keep track of costs and stay within budget!

 If you have any questions or want to know your team's budget, please contact the SU su@soas.ac.uk .